djcasual/nagios-plugin-couchbase/README.md

-# Couchbase Nagios Plugin
+# Couchbase Nagios/Check_MK Plugin
-A plugin to monitor Couchbase REST APIs and forward metrics to Nagios.
+A plugin to monitor Couchbase REST APIs and forward metrics to Nagios/CheckMK.

 It is intended to be a standalone Nagios plugin as well as a reference for how to interact with the Couchbase REST APIs when building plugins for other systems.